-In August 2008, we, including TEPPCO, together with Oiltanking Holding Americas, Inc. ("Oiltanking") formed the Texas Offshore Port System partnership ("TOPS").
-In April 2009, we and TEPPCO dissociated from TOPS.
+In August 2008, Enterprise Products Partners, including TEPPCO, together with Oiltanking Holding Americas, Inc. ("Oiltanking") formed the Texas Offshore Port System partnership ("TOPS").
+In April 2009, Enterprise Products Partners and TEPPCO dissociated from TOPS.
 As a result, our operating costs and expenses and net income for the second quarter of 2009 include a non-cash charge of \$68.4 million.
 This loss represents the forfeiture of our cumulative investment, including that of TEPPCO, in TOPS through the date of dissociation.
-The impact on net income attributable to Enterprise Products Partners L.P. was approximately \$34.2 million, as \$34.2 million of this loss was absorbed by noncontrolling interests in consolidation (i.e., by the former owners of TEPPCO).
+The impact on net income attributable to Enterprise GP Holdings L.P. was approximately \$8.7 million, as nearly all of this loss was absorbed by noncontrolling interests in consolidation (i.e., by the former owners of TEPPCO).

-We consolidated the financial statements of TOPS with those of our own since TEPPCO and we held a majority of the ownership interests and voting control of TOPS.
+We consolidated the financial statements of TOPS with those of our own since TEPPCO and Enterprise Products Partners held a majority of the ownership interests and voting control of TOPS.
 Oiltanking's interest in the joint venture was accounted for as a noncontrolling interest.
 As a result of our dissociation from TOPS, we discontinued the consolidation of TOPS during the second quarter of 2009.
 The effect of deconsolidation was to remove the accounts of TOPS, including Oiltanking's noncontrolling interest of \$33.4 million, from our books and records, after reflecting the \$68.4 million aggregate write-off of the investments related to the deconsolidation.